GovReady/govready-q/dev_env/README.md

         * A restart will be required if you modify the values between runs.

 2. Start
-    -  `python run.py`         : This will run + reuse previously built artifacts (database, files, etc)
+    -  `python run.py dev`         : This will run + reuse previously built artifacts (database, files, etc)
-    -  `python run.py --clean` : This will run + destroys your existing database and artifacts from previous runs
+    -  `python run.py dev --clean` : This will run + destroys your existing database and artifacts from previous runs

 3. Stop
     -  `python run.py remove` : Stops the server but keeps persisted items (database volume, artifacts, etc)